tagtime/tminder/README.md

 * 2017.04.12 Mini test suite for parsing times of day
 * 2017.04.13 Bugfix of last bugfix and improved test suite
 * 2017.06.08 Bugfix for case of more than 200 pings needed
+* 2018.01.11 Stripped out the Node.js parts; pure clientside now
+* 2018.01.11 Added 95% and 98% confidence intervals to the table